SJellen/SJellen/README.md

 ---

 ## 📘 Canonical Publications

+The following documents define the **normative protocol surface** of USG.
+They are standards-oriented specifications; whitepapers and briefs elsewhere in the canon are interpretive, exploratory, or contextual.

 - **The Universal Sports Graph — Blueprint Edition**
   DOI-backed whitepaper defining the problem space, protocol goals, and architectural framing.